jschaf/mccc/somalia/recommendations.md

 last stronghold in the port town of Barre. [@Afric2014SomaliaNational] To continue this success, I recommend that the United States deploy a small task force to Somalia.
 The AFRICOM regionally aligned force is 2nd Brigade, 1st Infantry Division.
-The task force will parter with the approximately division sized AMISOM force and offer insights into stability operations.
+The task force will partner with the approximately division sized AMISOM force and offer insights into stability operations.